akkartik/mu/subx/Readme.md

 I try to keep things simple so that there's less work to do when I eventually implement SubX in SubX.
-But there _is_ one convenience: instructions can provide a string literal surrounded by quotes (`"`) in an `imm32` operand.
+But there _is_ one convenience: instructions can provide a string literal surrounded by quotes (`"`) in an `imm32` argument.
 SubX will transparently copy it to the `data` segment and replace it with its address.
-Strings are the only place where a SubX operand is allowed to contain spaces.
+Strings are the only place where a SubX word is allowed to contain spaces.

 That should be enough information for writing SubX programs.
 The `examples/`